tom-halpin/pe-dojo-book/content/002d-role-of-product-engineer.md

 - Focus on Return on Investment (ROI).

-- Deliver a mix of products including
+- Deliver a mix of products across the Universal Imports including but not limited to

   - Proof of Concepts (POCs): Preliminary versions of products released to a limited audience for testing and feedback.